bsmith89/human-gut-diversity-manuscript/manuscript.md

 surprised reaction to this high species richness have yielded alternative models of community assembly which may improve our holistic understanding.
+Here we will review this literature in order to identify processes which may contribute to the high diversity of the human gut microbiome.

 # Explanations for Diversity #
 Through a combination of theoretical and empirical study, a number of